This merit badge requires a lot of

 1. Do ONE of the following:

 a.
 For one day, keep a log in which you describe your communication activities.
 Keep track of the time and different ways you spend communicating, such as talking person-to-person, listening to teachers, listening to the radio or podcasts, watching television, using social media, reading books and other print media, and using any electronic communication device.
 Discuss with your counselor what your log reveals about the importance of communication in your life.
-Think of ways to improve your communications skills.
+Think of ways to improve your communication skills.

 b.
 For three days, keep a journal of your listening experiences.
 Identify one example of each of the following, and discuss with your counselor when you have listened to: